Corni33/CarND_P1_LaneLines/writeup.md

-**Finding Lane Lines on the Road**

-### Reflection

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+### Overview of the pipeline

-The goal of the project is to superimpose straight lines over the lane markings in an image of a road using basic image processing techniques.
+The goal of the project was to superimpose straight lines over the lane markings in an image of a road using basic image processing techniques.

-The pipeline I used goes as follows:
+The pipeline I used consist of the following steps:
 1. Convert the input rgb color image to **grayscale**
 2. Reduce image noise with a **gaussian filter**
 3. Apply **canny edge detection** to the image